 Not far from the iconic Seljalandsfoss, the Skogafoss waterfall Iceland is also really well known.
-Walking up close a powerful 60m high curtain of water is an experience you should not miss.
+Walking up close to a powerful 60m high curtain of water is an experience you should not miss.
 Below is my guide to help you plan your visit to Skogafoss: how to get there, exploring, hiking...

 Navigate back to the complete Iceland Travel Guide